jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 ---
 layout: post
-title: Lines of best fit!
+title: Basics 1.
+Lines of best fit!
 subtitle: Plotting lines of best-fit using python
 ---